 When Hodgkin disease is suspected, doctors will order a number of tests.

-A biopsy (removal of tissue for testing) of the lymph node is usually the first test.
+A biopsy of the lymph node is usually the first test.
 The two types of biopsies are:

 - Core biopsy: The doctor numbs part of the body with local anesthesia and uses a hollow needle to remove a small amount of tissue from the lymph node.

 - Incisional biopsy or excisional biopsy: An anesthesiologist gives general anesthesia so the patient is asleep for the procedure and doesn't feel pain.
-Then, a surgeon opens the skin to remove part of the enlarged lymph node (an incisional biopsy) or all of it (an excisional biopsy).
+The doctor opens the skin to remove the entire enlarged lymph node (excisional) or only part of it (incisional).